 - Don’t just ask people for their opinion — ask them for advice.
 Genuinely asking “Is there anything I could do better?” communicates humility and a desire to serve.
 It will result in true growth both as a person and a business.
 Set the stage for an ongoing dialog that really rewards them for their time and input.

 - Respond quickly.
 Never let feedback get put on the back burner.
 Regardless of whether it’s positive or negative, this is communication from your customers; keep the conversation going!
 Always respond in some way to thank the customer and validate their thoughts.
 Use reviews on social media as a chance to follow up with customers and deepen those relationships.
 That might lead to the opportunity to learn more about why they loved (or didn’t love) your product or service, or to ask follow-up questions.

 Really Get to Know Your Customers’ Experience

 - To do it yourself, visualize the entire relationship: From the moment they find your website or pick up the phone to call you, all the way through purchasing and after-the-sale service or continued maintenance.
-How hard was it to find the information they were looking for?
+How hard was it for the customer to find the information they were looking for?
 How quickly did the team respond?
 Was there unnecessary communication or complicated phone menus, or a friendly greeting and immediate help?

 Your goal is to make transactions easier, which leads to stronger relationships and more sales.
 You want every customer to think “that was so easy …and SO helpful.”
 We pulled together 6 Ways to Improve the Customer Experience, covering topics like internal buy-in, rewards, and equipping your team to execute your plans.